 The White Coat Ceremony: The First Step of Your MD Journey

-The White Coat Ceremony marks the official entry of matriculating AUC students into medical school.
-The ceremony signifies the start of a medical student’s journey to become a physician.
-At AUC, we hold three white coat ceremonies annually to welcome incoming students in the fall, winter, and spring.
+The White Coat Ceremony marks the official entry of matriculating AUC students into medical school and the start of a medical student’s journey to become a physician.
+At AUC, we hold three white coat ceremonies annually to welcome incoming students in the fall, spring, and summer

 Medical schools across the United States commemorate students’ entry into the medical profession by presenting them with their first white coat—a short version of the long coat they’ll wear as a physician.
 Although the ceremony itself is a relatively recent tradition, the symbolism of white coats in medicine dates back over a century.
 Let’s take a look at how white coats have come to symbolize a physician’s dedication to their profession.

 Before physicians dressed in white coats, most physicians in the Western world wore black, according to the American Medical Association’s Journal of Ethics.
 Until the late 1800s, physicians in the United States wore black formal wear—similar to a modern-day tuxedo.
 Thomas Eakins’ masterwork The Gross Clinic, painted in 1875, shows Philadelphia surgeons in natty black attire performing thigh surgery.

 Revolutionary advancements in medicine and scientific research in the late 1800s transformed medicine and medical education.
 Before germ theory ushered in the era of modern medicine, Western medicine wasn’t strongly rooted in scientific theory.
 There was little professional oversight until the AMA was founded in the mid-1800s.